Environmental impact of pharmaceuticals and personal care products: Environmental

 There are various concerns about the effects of pharmaceuticals found in surface waters and specifically the threats against rainbow trout exposed to treated sewage effluents.
 Analysis of these pharmaceuticals in the blood plasma of fish compared to human therapeutic plasma levels have yielded vital information providing a means of assessing risk associated with medication waste in water.

-Rainbow trout were exposed to undiluted, treated sewage water at three different sits in Sweden.
+Rainbow trout were exposed to undiluted, treated sewage water at three different sites in Sweden.
 They were exposed for a total of 14 days while 25 pharmaceuticals were measured in the blood plasma at different levels for analysis.
 The progestin Levonorgestrel was detected in fish blood plasma at concentrations between 8.5 and 12 ng mL-1 which exceed the human therapeutic plasma level.
 The measured effluent level of Levonorgestrel in the three areas was shown to reduce the fertility of the rainbow trout.

 The three sites chosen for field exposures were in located in Stockholm, Gothenburg, and Umeå.
 They were chosen according to their varying degrees of treatment technologies, geographic locations, and size.
 The effluent treatment includes active sludge treatment, nitrogen and phosphorus removal (except in Umeå), primary clarification, and secondary clarification.
 Juvenile rainbow trout were procured from Antens fiskodling AB, Sweden and Umlax AB, Sweden.
 The fish were exposed to aerated, undiluted, treated effluent.
 Since all of the sites underwent sludge treatment, it can be inferred that they are not representative of the low end of treatment efficacy.
 Of the 21 pharmaceuticals that were detected in the water samples, 18 were identified in the effluent, 17 in the plasma portion, and 14 pharmaceuticals were found in both effluent and plasma.